bitpressio/bitpressio.github.io/_posts/2016-11-19-announcing-docker-for-php-developers.md

 categories: php docker
 excerpt: We are excited to announce an upcoming book!
 We are hard at work on a new book titled "Docker for PHP Developers".
 published: true
+short_description: I am excited to announce our next book title at Bitpress, Docker for PHP Developers!
+We want to help you learn Docker and start using it in your daily development workflow.
 ---
 I am excited to announce our next book title at Bitpress, [Docker for PHP Developers](https://leanpub.com/docker-for-php-developers)!
 Docker has grown on me over the last two years, but I realize that not all PHP developers have experimented with it yet.
 Google produces lots of tutorials and projects using Docker with PHP, but you will be hard-pressed to find a complete guide that takes you from __beginner to using Docker full time every day__.